 - Please state that the patch is your original work.

-- Please indicate that you license the work to the Poll Emulator project under a BSD License.
+- Please indicate that you license the work to the daemonize project under a BSD License.